 How Can Web Audio Help Us?

-On the research side, the presentation made by Michel Buffa (Université Côte d’Azure) about the two million song database project called WASABI was also very exciting.
+On the research side, the presentation made by Michel Buffa (Université Côte d’Azur) about the two million song database project called WASABI was also very exciting.
 Now that machine learning is at the center of many technologies (ADX Technology included), this kind of database that would integrate features from many songs has great potential for training algorithms.

 Overall, the trip across the Channel to the Web Audio Conference was educational and fruitful, both in learning the limitations and potentials for the Web Audio API and Audionamix.